-Many pilots think that all paramotors are the same, and that the only difference is slightly different styling.
-Some will choose a paramotor based purely on its looks, or its power output.
-But there's actually a lot more to consider when buying a paramotor.
+Many beginners think that all paramotors are the same, and that the only difference is slightly different styling.
+Some will choose a paramotor based purely on its looks or its power output.
+But there’s actually a lot more to consider when buying a paramotor.

 Choosing the right paramotor can be a tricky process, but it’s worth taking your time and doing some research.
 If you get it right, you’ll have a paramotor that you won’t outgrow, and one that will last you many years.

 THINGS TO CONSIDER

 When you’re ready to choose a paramotor, your final decision should be based on all of the points below.
 We’ll go through each one in this article, but you should also think of your future goals as a paramotorist.
 Pilots can progress really fast, and the things that they look for straight after training will quickly change.

 - Think about what type of flying appeals most to you.

 - Consider how much thrust you will need.

 - Do you need electric or manual start?

 - Find out the weight of the paramotor.